microsoft/vscode-docs/docs/python/debugging.md

 There are many reasons why the debugger may not work.
 Oftentimes the debug console reveals specific causes, but two specific reasons are as follows:

-- The path to the python executable is incorrect: check the value of `pythonPath` in your user settings.
+- The path to the python executable is incorrect: check the value of `python.pythonPath` in your user settings.
 - There are invalid expressions in the watch window: clear all expressions from the Watch window and restart the debugger.
 - If you're working with a multi-threaded app that uses native thread APIs (such as the Win32 `CreateThread` function rather than the Python threading APIs), it's presently necessary to include the following source code at the top of whichever file you wish to debug: